Gandalfinjo/Garden-Imagination/README.md

 - This monorepo simplifies deployment, version control, and CI/CD.
 - Environment-specific variables should be stored in `.env` files in both frontend and backend (ignored via `.gitignore`).
+- Empty Express.js and Angular projects should be created first and then copying these files inside.

 ---